iovisor/libiov/docs/event-api.md

 ````

+#### Filesystem
+A Filesystem instance provides access to save/load data to/from the file system.

+The implementation is not fully defined yet.

+*TO BE DEFINED LATER*

 #### Event
 An Event instance carries information about a given system event.
 The specific details of the Event class depend on the event type.